 Computer Sciences Corp.
-(CSC), a technology contractor for governments and companies, pared a decline in its stock today after new Chief Executive Officer Mike Lawrie gave what he called a “candid glimpse” of his turnaround plans for the company.
+(CSC:US), a technology contractor for governments and companies, pared a decline in its stock today after new Chief Executive Officer Mike Lawrie gave what he called a “candid glimpse” of his turnaround plans for the company.

-The shares dropped (CSC) 2.8 percent to $27.39 at the close in New York following Lawrie’s comments on a conference call regarding the company’s fourth-quarter preliminary results, which missed analysts’ estimates.
+The shares dropped (CSC:US) 2.8 percent to $27.39 at the close in New York following Lawrie’s comments on a conference call regarding the company’s fourth-quarter preliminary results, which missed analysts’ estimates.
 The stock earlier fell 8.9 percent for the steepest intraday decline since Dec.
 27.

 Earnings were hurt by a “pool” of contracts that were mispriced and the cost of delivery underestimated, Lawrie said today on the call -- his first since taking over as CEO last month.
 The company booked all costs from a U.K. health-contract writedown and posted “substantial” restructuring charges for job cuts mainly in the Nordic and U.K. regions, as Lawrie seeks to reduce costs in line with sales.